sergejmueller/wpcheck/README.md

 Options
 -----

 `--silent` → Disable success and notice messages.
-Warning errors only.
+Warning errors only.<br>
 `--rules-dir` → Load additional rules from this directory (absolute path)